trevisharp/orkestra/README.md

 # Orkestra

-A Language to build others languages.
+A framework to create languages from scratch.

+# Symphony

+A language build in Orkestra that generate Orkestra code.